EdDataScienceEES/tutorial-sroles1/docs/index.md

 region_data <- rbind(north_east, deep_south)

-# Convert rows to count data for the percentage who voted for biden and the
+# Convert rows to count data for the percentage who voted for biden and
-# percentage who voted for trump.
+# the percentage who voted for trump.

-# Create two new data frames in which to expand the rows, also deletes column
+# Create two new data frames in which to expand the rows, also deletes
-# where data was extracted from
+# column where data was extracted from.
 expanded_biden_region<- expandRows(region_data, "Biden_%")
 expanded_trump_region <- expandRows(region_data, "Trump_%")

-# Expand rows to show the proportion of the total population each demographic
+# Expand rows to show the proportion of the total population each
-# makes up
+# demographic makes up
 expanded_biden_region <- expandRows(expanded_biden_region, "proportion")
 expanded_trump_region <- expandRows(expanded_trump_region, "proportion")